Laying the foundation of a memorial to American soldiers who died in the Gulf War

 Biden replied, “I’m optimistic.”
 The Saudi government did not respond to requests for comment, according to Archyde.com.

 “The time to the east will be shortened by an average of two hours.
-It will be a new era that will bring Asia closer to Israel,” Israir CEO Uri Serkis told Tel Aviv radio station 103 FM about the possible expansion of the air corridor over Saudi Arabia.
+It will be a new era that will bring Asia closer to Israel,” Israir CEO Uri Serkis told Tel Aviv radio station 103 FM regarding the possible expansion of the air corridor over Saudi Arabia.

 Last week, the Israeli Minister of Regional Cooperation asked Saudi Arabia to allow direct flights from Tel Aviv for pilgrims.